-The County of Ventura has a new toner cartridge vendor- Onestop.
+The County of Ventura now uses Staples to purchase refurbished toner cartridges.
 This company supplies 100 percent green, refurbished toners.
 If they pick them up for recycling, nothing goes to a landfill!

 Compuwave is the OEM cartridges vendor.
 Toner cartridges can be recycled through this vendor in the two ways mentioned above.